Benefits for retired members: Plan members on or before December 31, 2012

 This subsection is for pensioners participating in the SDB Plan who, at retirement, were entitled to an immediate pension, including individuals who became entitled to a pension within 30 days after retirement.

 At age 65, $10,000 of your coverage will be free for life.
 You will only have to pay premiums on the balance.
-Beginning at age 66, coverage decreases by one tenth of the original amount each year, although it will never fall below $10,000.
+Beginning at age 66, coverage decreases by one tenth of the basic benefit each year, although it will never fall below $10,000.

 The reduction takes effect on April 1 or October 1, whichever date comes first after your 66th birthday and every year thereafter until you reach age 75.
 As the coverage decreases each year, there is a corresponding reduction in the monthly premium.